Students collaborate in the Industrial Automation and Robotic Systems lab on the Polytechnic campus.

 Program description

-This advanced degree emphasizes system-level competency in the rapidly growing fields of robotics and autonomous systems.
-The systems engineering concentration prepares students to identify, model, analyze, interpret, optimize, and manage the multidimensional interactions of increasingly complex modern mechatronic and robotic challenges.
+This advanced degree develops system-level expertise in robotics and autonomous systems.
+The systems engineering concentration trains students to model, analyze, optimize and manage complex mechatronic and robotic challenges.

 Career outlook